EliAndrewC/l7r/setting/l7r.md

 ### Moto Tribal Structure

 The Moto mainly live in nomadic extended-family groups.
-An individual group ranges from several dozen to a several hundred.
+An individual group ranges from several dozen to several hundred.
 Individual families within the group have their own brands, which they use to mark their horses and cattle.
 (Sheep are often marked with ink on their wool.)

 A "clan" consists of a collection of these extended family groups, "led" by a khan.
 The khan is responsible for settling disputes and meting out justice within the clan, and leads the clan in war.
 A clan usually has a total population in the low thousands, though some smaller clans may consist of only one or two extended family groups and number no more than a few hundred in total.